-What do you picture when you think of a rocket?
-Probably a tall, thin, round pointed shape with fiery engines.
+When you think of a rocket, you probably picture a tall, thin, round pointed shape with fiery engines.
 But we’ve learned that almost anything can be a rocket — including a toilet.
 The Michiana Rocketry Club in Michigan decided to launch a portapotty into the air.
-A portapotty is a big box with a potty inside that you can set up anywhere people need a bathroom.
-Usually they stay on the ground, but the Michiana folks strapped one to an engine, nailed on four metal fins to help it fly straight, and shot the 450-pound invention up into the air.
+They nailed on four metal fins to help the portable toilet fly straight, and shot the 450-pound invention up into the air.
 The toilet flew for 38 seconds, eventually landing about 2,000 feet away — and using $2,600 of fuel on the trip.
 Thankfully, no one was inside.

-Wee ones: How many toilets do you have in your house?
+Wee ones: How many toilets do you have in your home?
 Count them up!

 Little kids: The project leader said “anyone” can strap together a nosecone, a round frame, and 4 fins to make a rocket.
 How many parts is that?
 Bonus: If you launched a flying vacuum cleaner that flew 29 seconds, and this toilet flew for 38, which one had a shorter trip?